CloudCannon/documentation/src/collections/_posts/2020-04-01-teams-page-and-general-fixes.md

 * Resolved an issue with Dropbox connection/authentication
 * Fixed the 'Add Branding' button appearing when it shouldn't
-* Fixed an issue with the 'recently open' section
+* Fixed an issue with some text in the 'recently open' section
 * Fixed a bug causing the image preview to break
 * Fixed a bug causing some images to become squashed and/or cropped on upload